Kateřina Mrázková: 2022–23 season

-Mrázková/Mrázek opened their season at the 2022 JGP Czech Republic on home soil in Ostrava.
-In the rhythm dance, they set a new junior world record, breaking a three-year-old record set by 2019 World Junior champions Lajoie/Lagha.
-They went on to win the gold medal, the first ever for a Czech junior dance team.
+Mrázková and Mrázek began their season with back-to-back Junior Grand Prix wins in Ostrava and Egna.
+In Ostrava, they set a new junior world record in the rhythm dance, and their gold medal was the first for a Czech junior dance team.
 Mrázek observed that "in 2018, I was here in the same Junior Grand Prix as a single skater, and I finished, like, fifteenth.
 Today I'm here with my sister, my partner.
 We achieved something we didn't believe in four years."
-The 2022 JGP Italy, their second assignment, was held at their training base in Egna.
-Mrázková/Mrázek improved upon their previous junior world record in the rhythm dance by over a point and led the segment going into the free dance.
-The siblings maintained their lead in the free to take the title by a nearly 15-point margin over silver medalists Lim/Quan of South Korea.
-Due to their placements across their two JGP assignments, Mrázková/Mrázek qualified to the 2022–23 Junior Grand Prix Final as the top-seeded junior dance team.
-They are the first Czech team to qualify for the Final since Kadlčáková/Bílek in 2000.
+In Egna, Mrázková and Mrázek improved on their previous junior world record in the rhythm dance by over a point.
+They won the event by a nearly fifteen-point margin over silver medalists Hannah Lim and Ye Quan of South Korea.
+Mrázková and Mrázek qualified to the 2022–23 Junior Grand Prix Final as the top-seeded junior dance team.
+They are the first Czech team to qualify for the Junior Grand Prix Final since Lucie Kadlčáková and Hynek Bílek in 2000.